 At the time of registration, the safety of drugs, vaccines and biological is established only in a few thousand people.
-When drugs, vaccines and biological benefit outweighs its risks in phase-III clinical trials, it gets market authorization (registration).
+When the benefit of a drug, vaccine or biological outweighs its risks in phase-III clinical trials, it gets market authorization (registration).
 However, at the time of registration, all the risks are not known.
 When the drug is launched in the market, a large population is exposed to it which leads to risks of a new type.
 Therefore, there should be a system to manage these risks.